port-labs/port-docs/docs/quickstart.md

 Our environment Blueprint is going to include the following properties:

-- **Environment type** - the type of the environment (production, staging, QA, etc.);
+- **Environment type** - type of the environment (production, staging, QA, etc.);
-- **Cloud provider** - the cloud provider where the cluster is deployed;
+- **Cloud provider** - cloud provider where the cluster is deployed;
-- **Region** - The cloud region where the cluster is deployed.
+- **Region** - cloud region where the cluster is deployed.

-In addition the Blueprint is going to include the following formula property:
+In addition, the Blueprint is going to include the following formula property:

 - **Grafana URL** - link to the Grafana dashboard of the environment.

 :::tip
-For more information about formula properties check out [this](./platform-overview/port-components/formula-properties.md) document
+For more information about formula properties click [here](./platform-overview/port-components/formula-properties.md).
 :::

 <!-- COntinue working on the blueprint schema, add enum colors for cloud providers, add formula properties for grafana, prometheus -->

-In addition, the `environment type` field will be marked as `required`, so we can make sure that our environments are tagged correctly.
+In addition, the `environment type` field will be marked as `required`, that way we can make sure that our environments are tagged correctly.

-In order to create a the environment Blueprint, use the following JSON body:
+To create the environment Blueprint, use the following JSON body:

 <details>
 <summary>Environment Blueprint JSON</summary>